ccb-hms/ontology-mapper/README.md

-# text2term Ontology Term Mapper
+# text2term Ontology Mapper

-A tool to map unstructured terms to ontology terms.
+A tool for mapping (uncontrolled) terms to ontology terms to facilitate semantic integration.

 ## Usage